 You will find two options:

-- Search keywords: you will get a list of keyword ideas that will help you a lot when discovering new keywords.
+- Search keywords: you will get a list of keyword ideas that will help when discovering new keywords.
 For each suggestion the tool makes, you will get the following:

 - Average monthly searches